anakinanakin/signboard-recognition/README.md

 signboard-server: Server for managing data of the app.

-signboard-test: Tests for the image processing techniques used in the app.
+signboard-test: Tests for the Computer Vision algorithms used in the app.